The Conduit towers over Khael-Vorath in Signal Decay

 The Resonance Caves

-Fourteen kilometers of crystalline caverns descending into the planetary crust.
-The walls were lined with mineral formations that vibrated at frequencies humans could feel in their teeth, their bones, the fluid of their inner ears.
-Survey teams reported disorientation.
+Fourteen kilometers of crystalline caverns descended into the planetary crust below the Sporeveld’s edge.
+The walls were lined with mineral formations that vibrated at frequencies that human beings could feel in their teeth, in the fluid of their inner ears, in the specific and rather unpleasant way that suggests the sensation is not entirely external.
+Survey teams that went in reported disorientation.
 Nausea.
-Auditory hallucinations — sounds that might have been language if language could be transmitted through stone.
+Auditory hallucinations: sounds that might have been language, if language could be transmitted through stone at resonant frequencies tuned to human bone density.

-Echo lived in the caves.
-Had lived there for six months by the time the nomads found her — a Changed woman whose neural growth had accelerated beyond anything the medical teams had documented.
-She spoke in fragments, half-sentences that trailed off into silence or pivoted into words from a language that didn’t exist in any human database.
-Her eyes tracked things that weren’t there.
-She could navigate the cave system in perfect darkness, as if the vibrations themselves were a map she’d memorized.
+Echo had been living in the caves for six months by the time the nomads found her.
+She had changed in ways that the medical vocabulary of the colony did not quite have words for yet.
+She spoke in fragments, half-sentences that trailed off into silence or pivoted abruptly into words from a language that existed in no human database.
+Her eyes tracked things that were not, as far as anyone else could determine, there.
+She could navigate the cave system in complete darkness, and she did it with the particular confidence of someone reading a map that only she could see.

-“The frequencies match,” she said, when she was lucid enough to explain.
+“The frequencies match,” she said, on one of the days when she was lucid enough for a sustained conversation.
+She tapped her collarbone.
 “Human bone density.
 Almost exactly.
 The caves are tuned to us.”

-The vibrations traveled through bone.
-Not through air, not through tissue — through the mineral structure of the human skeleton, resonating at wavelengths that stimulated neural growth in ways that should have been impossible.
-Nomads who spent time in the caves showed accelerated development of the same pathways the Changed were growing — the structures that didn’t exist in baseline anatomy, the architecture that looked like blueprints being filled in.
+The vibrations, it turned out, did not travel through air or tissue.
+They traveled through bone: through the mineral structure of the human skeleton, resonating at wavelengths that stimulated neural growth in ways that should not have been possible and rather decisively were.
+Nomads who spent time in the caves developed the same neural pathways as the Changed, the structures that had no place in baseline human anatomy, the architecture that looked, to anyone who cared to look carefully, exactly like blueprints being filled in.

-Two unrelated nomads, on separate expeditions, in different sections of the cave system, reported the same thing: a phrase, spoken clearly in a language neither of them knew, reverberating through the crystal walls with the calm authority of a recorded message.
+Two nomads on entirely separate expeditions, in different sections of the cave system, reported the same experience on the same day: a phrase, spoken clearly, in a language neither of them knew, reverberating through the crystal walls with the calm and slightly unsettling authority of a recorded message.

-They couldn’t translate it.
-But they both wrote it down phonetically, and the transcriptions matched.
+They could not translate it.
+But they each wrote it down phonetically, independently, without any communication between them, and the transcriptions were identical.

-Deep in the caves, where the crystals grew so dense they formed solid walls of singing stone, the Lithic Sovereign waited.
-A crystalline intelligence, frequency-based, older than any organism on the surface.
-It had been listening to the Signal — the planetary broadcast that pulsed through the crust from the highest peak — and it had been translating.
+Deep in the caves, where the crystals had grown so dense that they formed solid walls of singing stone, the Lithic Sovereign waited.
+A crystalline intelligence, frequency-based and very old, older than anything that moved on the surface of Khael-Vorath.
+It had been receiving the Signal for millennia, the planetary broadcast that pulsed through the crust from the highest peak on the continent.
+It had been translating.

 Not for itself.
-The Sovereign didn’t need the Signal translated.
-It had been receiving it clearly for millennia, processing the data, re-encoding it at wavelengths that human neural tissue could absorb.
-It had been broadcasting its translation into the cave network for fifty thousand years, feeding the message to an audience that didn’t exist yet.
+The Sovereign had no need of the translation.
+It had been re-encoding the Signal at wavelengths that human neural tissue could absorb, and it had been broadcasting this translation into the cave network for fifty thousand years, addressing an audience that did not yet exist.

 The Crucible